Orton, Peterborough: Orton Brimbles

 This is an area of mixed public and private sector housing dating almost entirely from the 1980s.
 Orton Brimbles contains the Ortons' first and only purpose-built solar powered houses at Gostwick.
 There is also Ormiston Meadows Academy, formerly Matley Primary School, a mainstream primary school with Enhanced Resources provision for children with physical disabilities.

 There is a row of shops, including a post office, at Matley which also has a community centre where the Salvation Army hold Sunday services.
 Orton Brimbles falls within Orton Waterville Parish Council area.

 Orton Goldhay

 Orton Goldhay was laid out from the mid-1970s by Peterborough Development Corporation as part of the city's second township.
-The area is largely residential but contains the district shopping centre known as Orton Centre, and one of the Ortons' two secondary schools, Ormiston Bushfield Academy.
+The area is largely residential but contains the district shopping centre known as Orton Centre, and local shops at Paynels.
+There are three primary schools - Winyates, Braybrook, and St. John's - and one of the Ortons' two secondary schools, Ormiston Bushfield Academy.
 Much of the housing here was built for the public sector and originally housed overspill population from London.